 I’ve climbed on my Unicender many times with no slippage, but I am seeing some signs of friction wear on the anodized finish.
 Although the Unicender has no replaceable parts, there are two options to address signs of excessive wear.
 For about $200, versus the $300+ replacement cost, you can get the device restored and refurbished through Rock Exotica.
 In comparison, the Rope Runner has wearable bollards and other components which can easily be replaced with available replacement parts.
 This may be the one of the most notable differences between the various mechanical multicenders.

-For someone like myself who climbs strictly for recreation, or much less than someone like a tree care professional who regularly hauls cutting and rigging equipment into the trees, the Unicender remains a top contender because of its overall user-friendliness, being mid-line attachable, compactness and especially for being fully self-contained, with no removable parts.
+For someone like myself who climbs strictly for recreation, or much less than someone like a tree care professional who regularly hauls cutting and rigging equipment into the trees, from a beginner’s standpoint, the Unicender remains a top contender because of its overall user-friendliness, being mid-line attachable, compactness and especially for being fully self-contained, with no removable pins or parts.

 I’m curious about how well all these devices perform in side by side comparisons, with regard to friction, heat retention and dissipation, namely on descents that are 200′ or longer.
 Changing over to a descender from a multicending system is no longer necessary, but when rappelling from heights that may reach 200′ or more, a climber may opt to use a Petzl Rig, or another similar type of mechanical positioning or descending device that may incorporate an anti-panic feature, or be designed more specifically for longer, heavier, and/or more controllable descents.
 Always keep in mind, these devices are all subject to the same laws of physics, friction and heat retention.